Community: Socialization

-Community development
+Development

 Community development is often linked with community work or community planning, and may involve stakeholders, foundations, governments, or contracted entities including non-government organisations (NGOs), universities or government agencies to progress the social well-being of local, regional and, sometimes, national communities.
 More grassroots efforts, called community building or community organizing, seek to empower individuals and groups of people by providing them with the skills they need to effect change in their own communities.
 These skills often assist in building political power through the formation of large social groups working for a common agenda.
-Community development practitioners must understand both how to work with individuals and how to affect communities' positions within the context of larger social institutions.
-Public administrators, in contrast, need to understand community development in the context of rural and urban development, housing and economic development, and community, organizational and business development.
+Community development practitioners understand how to work with individuals and affect communities' positions within the context of larger social institutions.
+Public administrators, in contrast, understand community development in the context of rural and urban development, housing and economic development, and community, organizational and business development.

 Formal accredited programs conducted by universities, as part of degree granting institutions, are often used to build a knowledge base to drive curricula in public administration, sociology and community studies.
 The General Social Survey from the National Opinion Research Center at the University of Chicago and the Saguaro Seminar at the Harvard Kennedy School are examples of national community development in the United States.
 The Maxwell School of Citizenship and Public Affairs at Syracuse University in New York State offers core courses in community and economic development, and in areas ranging from non-profit development to US budgeting (federal to local, community funds).
 In the United Kingdom, the University of Oxford has led in providing extensive research in the field through its Community Development Journal, used worldwide by sociologists and community development practitioners.

 At the intersection between community development and community building are a number of programs and organizations with community development tools.
 One example of this is the program of the Asset Based Community Development Institute of Northwestern University.
 The institute makes available downloadable tools to assess community assets and make connections between non-profit groups and other organizations that can help in community building.
 The Institute focuses on helping communities develop by "mobilizing neighborhood assets" – building from the inside out rather than the outside in.
 In the disability field, community building was prevalent in the 1980s and 1990s with roots in John McKnight's approaches.

-Community building and organizing
+Building and organizing

 In The Different Drum: Community-Making and Peace (1987) Scott Peck argues that the almost accidental sense of community that exists at times of crisis can be consciously built.
 Peck believes that conscious community building is a process of deliberate design based on the knowledge and application of certain rules.
 He states that this process goes through four stages: